top of page

 Prenatal Supplements Are Not Created Equal

-Unlike drugs, prenatal vitamins are not tightly regulated.
+Unlike drugs, prenatals or "fertility" supplements are not tightly regulated.
 A product can be labeled “prenatal” without meeting any standardized criteria for nutrient content or quality.
 That means:

 • Dosages can vary widely